 Price does not include airfare, ferry, and meals not listed above.

 For those traveling to Ireland for the first time, Ireland is an incredibly hospitable place for visitors and easeful place to travel compared to other countries.
 The 5 day length of the retreat on Inis Mor offers a cushion of some time before and after the experience to have your own adventures on the mainland.
 It may not be possible for everyone, but if you have the freedom to arrive in Ireland a couple of days early, it can be helpful to adjust to the jet lag and rest before the retreat begins.
 Similarly if you have the flexibility to stay in Ireland a few days after the retreat, you will find the retreat to be a wonderful immersion that will bring greater depth to your travels and adventures in Ireland afterwards.
 Below is some advice for traveling.

-On Monday October 5th, please arrange to catch the 10:30am ferry from Ros a’ Mhíl (Rossaveal in English) to Inis Mor.
+On Wednesday 10th of May 2023, please arrange to catch the 10:30am ferry from Ros a’ Mhíl (Rossaveal in English) to Inis Mor.
 We will meet you at 11:30am at the ferry landing on Inis Mor.

 From Shannon Airport: Shannon Airport is the closest airport to Inis Mor.
 There are buses from Shannon Airport to Galway City (approx 1.5 hours).
 Buseireann is the national bus company and have buses running approximately every hour from Shannon Airport to Galway City and details are on their website www.buseireann.ie